Flag

 Economy

 The economy of the Cocos (Keeling) Islands is primarily driven by copra products and a developing tourism sector focused on water-based activities.
-The islands rely heavily on imports from Australia for food and necessities, while their exports are mainly directed towards the US, UK, and France, reflecting a limited local economy and challenges in job creation, as indicated by an unemployment rate of 6.7% in 2011.
+The islands rely heavily on imports for food and necessities, with Australia being the main source of imports, while exports are mainly directed towards the US, UK, and France.

 Buy Full Cocos (Keeling) Islands Report